narrowlink/homepage/docs/intro.md

 [^3]: The number of users supported is limited by the hardware resources of the gateway and the number of concurrent connections.

 [^4]: If you cannot afford to buy a server, are unable to manage one, or want to try Narrowlink without the technical overhead, we offer a limited number of free accounts hosted on our servers.
 Feel free to inquire about this offer by sending an email to tr<!-- mail@address -->y@nar<!-- @host -->rowlink.com.
 However, please note that we cannot guarantee providing an account for everyone due to capacity limitations.
+Please refer to our [Terms of Service](https://github.com/narrowlink/homepage/blob/main/ToS.md) for more information regarding the terms and conditions when using our servers.

 [Client]: /docs/client
 [Agent]: /docs/agent